fieldtrip/website/reference/ft_layoutplot.md

    cfg.layout      = filename containg the layout
-   cfg.rotate      = number, rotation around the z-axis in degrees (default = [], which means automatic) cfg.projection  = string, 2D projection method can be 'stereographic', 'ortographic', 'polar', 'gnomic' or 'inverse' (default = 'orthographic') cfg.elec        = structure with electrode positions or filename, see FT_READ_SENS cfg.grad        = structure with gradiometer definition or filename, see FT_READ_SENS cfg.opto        = structure with optode definition or filename, see FT_READ_SENS cfg.output      = filename to which the layout will be written (default = []) cfg.montage     = 'no' or a montage structure (default = 'no') cfg.image       = filename, use an image to construct a layout (e.g. usefull for ECoG grids)
+   cfg.rotate      = number, rotation around the z-axis in degrees (default = [], which means automatic) cfg.projection  = string, 2D projection method can be 'stereographic', 'ortographic', 'polar', 'gnomic' or 'inverse' (default = 'orthographic') cfg.elec        = structure with electrode definition cfg.grad        = structure with gradiometer definition cfg.elecfile    = filename containing electrode definition cfg.gradfile    = filename containing gradiometer definition cfg.output      = filename to which the layout will be written (default = []) cfg.montage     = 'no' or a montage structure (default = 'no') cfg.image       = filename, use an image to construct a layout (e.g. usefull for ECoG grids)